Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

-where the sum is algebraic, $\Theta$ denotes the set of equivalence classes of the finite dimensional irreducible representations of $\fk$ and $V(\theta)$ is the sum of all representation occurring in $V$ and laying in one of such classes $\theta \in \Theta$. \end{definition}
+where the sum is algebraic and direct, $\Theta$ denotes the set of equivalence classes of the finite dimensional irreducible representations of $\fk$ and $V(\theta)$ is the sum of all representation occurring in $V$ lying in one of such classes $\theta \in \Theta$. \end{definition}